How foundries use 3D printers for rapid product design

 Yet making the patterns for these castings has meant laborious hand carving of wood patterns to form into the sand.
 These patterns need to be created without places that metal might “pool” and therefore cool more slowly, creating internal stress on the part.
 They need to be smooth enough to pull out of the sand they’re imprinting.
 The creation of a printed object can allow the designer and the foundry to consider changes to the object that will help in the creation of the most efficient, best shaped pattern for the project.

 Investment casting is a versatile process ideal for high-volume production—especially for complex designs and where surface quality is important.
 With investment casting, a die is usually made to produce wax patterns, which are then coated to form ceramic molds.
 Wax patterns are easily melted away, leaving mold cavities ready for molten metal.

 Dies can be expensive to produce, however, which can significantly increase unit costs early in the design phase.
-What many manufacturers are doing is printing wax patterns for prototypes—eliminating the need for custom dies.
+What many manufacturers are doing is 3D printing wax patterns for prototypes—eliminating the need for custom dies.
 Designers can review their part and work toward a final version before committing to more expensive tooling for long-run production.
 Printing patterns is also more economical for short runs and one-shot productions.
 In investment casting, 3D printers can therefore create the final pattern for use.

 3D printing is a revolution in metal casting, even if it does not replace traditional metal manufacture.
 Traditional sectors are only limited by their imaginations when considering how the future of this fast-developing technology can enhance traditional production practices.
 The savings available in prototyping allow for more tweaks and changes, extra iterations before going into full-scale production.
 Whatever comes next in the future of 3D printing, it will certainly be a helpful tool for all those designers looking to create the best products for their clientele.